rsksmart/docs-style-guide/README.md

     echo "export VALE_STYLES_PATH=~/docs-style-guide/styles" >> .bash_profile
    ```

-Close your terminal, and open it again to load the environment variables.
+Close and reopen terminal to load the environment variables.

 4. **Check that the rules have been loaded**